microsoftgraph/microsoft-graph-docs/api-reference/beta/api/identityexperienceframeworkpolicy_update.md

-# Update identityProvider
+# Update identityExperienceFrameworkPolicy

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Update properties in an existing [identityProvider](../resources/identityProvider.md).
+Update properties in an existing [identityExperienceFrameworkPolicy](../resources/identityexperienceframeworkpolicy.md).

 ## Permissions